 Although wrongful death leaves the victim unable to get legal help on their own, the estate of the deceased individual is able to resort to filing a lawsuit if they wish.
 This might include family members such as children, a husband or wife, or even a domestic partner.

-The statutes for filing a wrongful death lawsuit varies.
+The statutes for filing a wrongful death lawsuit vary.
 While murder usually doesn’t have a statute, most states only allow one to three years to file a lawsuit for wrongful death.
-Some statue extensions may exist in certain cases of wrongful death, like, for instance, if the suspect tried to hide the body of their deceased victim.
+Some statute extensions may exist in certain cases of wrongful death, like, for instance, if the suspect tried to hide the body of their deceased victim.

 Conclusion